Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

-By looking at the report, we can see that half of the contigs are unclassified, and that a very little proportion of contigs have been assigned an OTU.
+By looking at the report, we can see that half of the contigs are unclassified, and that a very little proportion of contigs have been assigned a taxon.
 This is weird because we expected to have only one genome in the bin.

 Just to exemplify how a report of a complete and not contaminated